rockkytb/SoftEngII-P08-SPG/README.md

 ### POST /api/farmers/:farmerid/products/

-INSERT into Product_WEEK by receiving a product confirmed by farmer reciving a json object
+INSERT into Product_WEEK by receiving a product confirmed by farmer with state = CONFIRMED reciving a json object
 {
 {"id":1,